OpenClaw 2026.4.7 shipped memory-wiki on April 8. Your agent can now build its own knowledge base. Here's what that means and how to enable it.

 For the broader comparison of memory plugins and how they complement memory-wiki, our plugins guide covers the memory stack including QMD, Mem0, Cognee, and now memory-wiki.

-If you're running OpenClaw, update to 2026.4.7 and enable memory-wiki.
+If you're running OpenClaw, update to 2026.4.7 (or newer) and enable memory-wiki.
 If you're evaluating OpenClaw, this is the feature that addresses the biggest complaint the community has had since launch.

 Frequently Asked Questions